masherator/omi-hugo/content/classes/learn-kimbop.md

 +++
 date = "2016-07-12T00:53:01-04:00"
-title = "Learn How to Make Kimbop - Asian Dumpling Stew" summary = "This is the summary" classdate = "2016-08-30" classtime = "6:30 PM" cost = "$30 / person"
+title = "Learn How to Make Cuttlefish, Kimchi + Kimbop" summary = "This is the summary" classdate = "2016-08-30" classtime = "6:30 PM"
+cost = "$30 / person"
-imageid = "IgARJXgeF0OV9au0TmKGvA"
+imageid = "gKySdLUJuEWK7HlvTvWoVQ"
 tags = ""
 +++